 Celestron StarSense Explorer 114mm Tabletop Dobsonian

-A 5” telescope gives you another 30% gain in light-collecting power over a 4.5” (or 70% over a 4”) and is still extremely portable and easy to set up.
+A 5” telescope gives you another 30% gain in light-collecting power over a 4.5” and is still extremely portable and easy to set up.
 The longer focal ratios of most of these scopes also make them more forgiving of cheap eyepieces like the ones provided with these telescopes, as well as laxer collimation tolerances.

 Sky-Watcher Virtuoso GTi 130P tabletop dobsonian telescope